duckdb/duckdb-web/docs/archive/0.8/sql/statements/unpivot.md

 ---
+blurb: The UNPIVOT statement allows columns to be stacked into rows that indicate the prior column name and value.
+expanded: SQL
 layout: docu
+railroad: statements/unpivot.js
+redirect_from:
+- docs/archive/0.8.1/sql/statements/unpivot
+selected: Documentation/SQL/Unpivot
 title: Unpivot Statement
-selected: Documentation/SQL/Unpivot
-expanded: SQL
-railroad: statements/unpivot.js
-blurb: The UNPIVOT statement allows columns to be stacked into rows that indicate the prior column name and value.
 ---

 The `UNPIVOT` statement allows multiple columns to be stacked into fewer columns.